Special Considerations for TN Professionals Who Adjust Status

 TN visa status allows Canadian or Mexican professionals within a certain set of occupations to work in the United States.
-In fact, TN nonimmigrant may continually renew their status and remain in the U.S. for several years.
+In fact, TN nonimmigrants may continually renew their status and remain in the U.S. for several years.
 Because many TN professionals live and work in the United States for many years, they often end up meeting a future spouse in the United States.
 Once married to a U.S. citizen or permanent resident spouse, TN professionals may generally apply for permanent residence (green card).
 Although TN visa holders may adjust status to permanent resident, there are some special considerations that should be reviewed before applying.

 Like any other nonimmigrant visa, there are certain restrictions with TN status.
-During the application process for a green card (which may take a year), these rules may create complications.
+During the application process for a green card (which may take approximately one year), these rules may create complications.
 With knowledge of these special considerations and some planning, most TN visa holders can continue to maintain their employment and travel as necessary.
 This article addresses the special considerations for TN professionals who adjust status through a family-based immigrant petition (Form I-130).
 Additional complications may apply for employment-based petitions (Form I-140) that are not discussed here.

 TN Professionals Must Not Have Preconceived Intent to Adjust Status

 When entering the United States with a TN visa, the visa holder must have “nonimmigrant intent.”
 This means that the TN visa holder must not intend to immigrate permanently.
-Rather, he or she must intend to depart the U.S. at the conclusion of TN-related employment.
+Rather, they must intend to depart the U.S. at the conclusion of TN-related employment.
 Entering the U.S. with the “preconceived intent” of applying for permanent residence through adjustment of status would be a clear violation of the visa.
 If immigration officials conclude that an applicant had a preconceived intent to adjust status, they may deny Form I-485, Application to Adjust Status.

-Employment Authorization
+Protecting Employment Authorization

 After filing the Form I-485 to adjust status, an individual may continue to work under the TN status (8 CFR 274a.12I(9)).
 However, the I-485 application is a strong signal of an intent to immigrate permanently.
 Therefore, the TN professional will not be able to renew TN status or apply for a new TN visa under a different employer.
 Applicants can resolve this issue by obtaining employment authorization at the same time as filing the adjustment of status application.